vatpac-technology/sops/docs/enroute/Melbourne Centre/BIK.md

 All other aircraft must be voice coordinated to SY TCU prior to **20nm** from the boundary.

-The Standard Assignable level from SY TCU to WOL is `F280`, and tracking via WOL NDB.
+The Standard Assignable level from SY TCU to WOL is the lower of `F280` or the `RFL`, and tracking via WOL NDB.

 Refer to [Sydney TCU Airspace Division](http://sops.vatpac.org/terminal/Sydney%20TCU/operations/#airspace-division){target=new} for information on airspace divisions when **SAS**, **SDN** and/or **SDS** are online.